danvega/danvega-dev-nuxt/content/blog/2021/01/07/happy-new-year-2021.md

 ---
 title: 'New Year, New Opportunities and Goals'
-slug: new-year-new-me
+slug: happy-new-year-2021
 date: '2021-01-07T11:30:00.000Z'
+description: 'In this article, I have some exciting personal news to share and I want to take a look ahead at the new year.'
 published: true
-description: 'In this article, I have some exciting personal news to share and I want to take a look ahead at the new year.'
 author: 'Dan Vega'
 tags:
   - 'meta'
-cover: './isaac-smith-YwrdbQw0oco-unsplash.jpg'
+cover: isaac-smith-YwrdbQw0oco-unsplash.jpg
 ---

 I think we can all agree that we would like to put 2020 in the rear-view mirror and begin to look forward to the new year.
 In this post, I am going to share some exciting personal news, what I'm looking forward to learning, and some goals I want to set for myself this year.